xxoo/jsex/readme.md

 ## How to serialize a `class`?
-`class` is not a supported directly.
+`class` is not supported directly.
 However you can still store it in a function.
 ```javascript
 console.log(toJsex(base => class extends base {
   constructor() {